leelasd/molecule_mcp/README.md

 ![Claude with Web Access](images/Claude-with-Webaccess-failing.png)

-*Attempting similar visualization with web access - MCP provides more reliable chemistry capabilities.*
+*Attempting similar visualization with web access did not work as Claude fails at getting the right smiles code from the internet.  - MCP provides more reliable chemistry capabilities if pubchempy and chembl client are added to this.*

 ## Features